List of supercentenarians by continent: Oldest known Asian emigrants

-Oldest people from Oceania
+Oldest people from Oceania ever

 Below is a list of the 50 oldest people who have died or are living in Oceania.
-A list including all known and validated supercentenarians who died before 2015 was compiled by the Gerontology Research Group (GRG).
-Later cases were sourced either from more recent GRG data, from administrative reports or from press coverage, as indicated in the table.
+The Gerontology Research Group (GRG) compiled a list in 2015 of supercentenarians they had validated up to then.
+Later cases are sourced from more recent GRG data, from administrative reports or from press coverage, as indicated in the table.
 All Australian supercentenarians born prior to 1 January 1901 with their birthplace listed as Australia were born in the British colonies of Australia.
 All supercentenarians listed with New Zealand as their place of birth who were born prior to 26 September 1907, were born in the British colony of New Zealand.